 To meet this condition, the claimant must pay a childcare cost.
-The cost condition is met if the claimant has paid a charge for the relevant childcare of a child or qualifying young person (for the period up to and including the assessment period which includes 31st August following their 16th birthday) for whom they have responsibility.
+The cost condition is met if the claimant has paid a charge for the relevant childcare of a child or qualifying young person for whom they have responsibility (for the period up to and including the assessment period pior to the assessment period which includes 1 September following the child's 16th birthday).

-If the claimant is a ‘full (digita) service claimant’ in addition the childcare charges must be attributable to that assessment period.
+If the claimant is a ‘full (digital) service claimant’ in addition the childcare charges must be attributable to that assessment period.

 We explain more about what childcare charges can be claimed and for what period in our ‘How much can I claim’ section.